• Skip to main content

 The swelling is tender and woody inconsistency.

-Most cases present at this time.
+Most cases are present at this time.
 The classical signs of abscess, fluctuation, and erythema, may be lacking because the overlying muscle is tense.
 Needle aspiration at this stage yields pus.
 Regional lymph nodes are not involved.

 If the abscess remains untreated [>3 weeks], the spread of infection occurs which may lead to bacteremia, followed by septicemia, septic shock, acute renal failure, and metastatic abscesses.